SAIPRAJWIN/CIVIC-ISSUES/README.md

 * **Intelligent Issue Reporting**: An intuitive, multi-step form for users to report civic issues, complete with image uploads for evidence.
 * **Real-Time Status Tracking**: A dedicated page for users to check the live status of their reported issues using a unique tracking ID.
 * **Personalized Dashboard**: A user-specific dashboard visualizing personal submission statistics and trends using dynamic charts.
-* **AI Chatbot ("JanConnect AI Assistant")**: An integrated assistant powered by Google Gemini to guide users, answer questions about city services, and help with the reporting process.
+* **AI Chatbot ("Civicsense AI Assistant")**: An integrated assistant powered by Google Gemini to guide users, answer questions about city services, and help with the reporting process.
 * **Feedback System**: A feature for users to provide ratings and detailed feedback on their experience with the platform.
 * **Secure Profile Management**: A secure area for users to manage their personal details and profile information, including image cropping for avatars.